soyounlove030520-debug/CS-3502-CPU-Sim-Project-StartingPoint/readme.md

 # CPU-Simulator using Windows Forms

-This project provides a simple Windows Forms application that demonstrates common CPU scheduling algorithms through an interactive graphical interface.
-Each algorithm prompts for basic input and displays the resulting waiting or turnaround times using message boxes and on screen tables.
+This project provides a Windows Forms application that demonstrates common CPU scheduling algorithms through an interactive graphical interface.
+Each algorithm prompts for basic input and displays the resulting waiting or turnaround times using message boxes and on-screen tables.

+**Fork maintained by Chris Regan** - Original creator: Francis (used with permission)

 ## Project status